platformatic/platformatic/docs/guides/prisma.md

 ```
 ### Evolving your database schema

-Update your data model in your Prisma schema by adding a model or a field:
+Update the data model in your Prisma schema by adding a model or a field:

 ```diff
 // based on the schema in the "Adding Prisma to a new project" section